 observations, regardless of which distribution or test statistic you are using.
 Violations of this assumption are

-a big problem when we go to analyze our data, because the non-independence of survey data are automatically
+a big problem when we go to analyze our data, because the non-independence of survey data is automatically

-in violation of a key assumption of any test.
+in violation of a key assumption of any statistical test.
 The stratified and clustered nature of many survey samples

 may also present problems for methods such as linear regression analysis which assume errors in the model